Djokovic Wins Deportation Delay After Australia Cancels Visa - UrduPoint

 With scarcely 10 days before the tournament, it remains far from clear that Djokovic will be able to play, even if he wins in court.

-Judge Anthony Kelly warned that justice will move at its own pace through all necessary appeals.
-"The tail won't be tagging the dog here," he warned the star's lawyers.
+Judge Anthony Kelly warned that justice would move at its own pace through all necessary appeals.
+"The tail won't be wagging the dog here," he warned the star's lawyers.

 - Wrong court - For months there had been speculation about whether Djokovic would play in the January 17-30 tournament, given Australia's rigid border rules.